chezou/tabula-py/README.md

   - Example: 1, '1-2,3', 'all' or [1,2].
 Default is 1
 - guess (bool, optional):
   - Guess the portion of the page to analyze per page.
 Default `True`
+  - Note that as of tabula-java 1.0.3, guess option becomes independent from lattice and stream option, you can use guess and lattice/stream option at the same time.
 - area (`list` of `float`, optional):
   - Portion of the page to analyze(top,left,bottom,right).
-  - Example: [269.875, 12.75, 790.5, 561]  or [[12.1,20.5,30.1,50.2],[1.0,3.2,10.5,40.2]].
+  - Example: `[269.875, 12.75, 790.5, 561]`  or `[[12.1,20.5,30.1,50.2],[1.0,3.2,10.5,40.2]]`.
 Default is entire page
 - relative_area (bool, optional):
   - If all area values are between 0-100 (inclusive) and preceded by '%', input will be taken as % of actual height or width of the page.
 Default `False`.
 - lattice (bool, optional):
-  - [`spreadsheet` option is deprecated] Force PDF to be extracted using lattice-mode extraction (if there are ruling lines separating each cell, as in a PDF of an Excel spreadsheet).
+  - (`spreadsheet` option is deprecated) Force PDF to be extracted using lattice-mode extraction (if there are ruling lines separating each cell, as in a PDF of an Excel spreadsheet).
 - stream (bool, optional):
-  - [`nospreadsheet` option is deprecated] Force PDF to be extracted using stream-mode extraction (if there are no ruling lines separating each cell, as in a PDF of an Excel spreadsheet)
+  - (`nospreadsheet` option is deprecated) Force PDF to be extracted using stream-mode extraction (if there are no ruling lines separating each cell, as in a PDF of an Excel spreadsheet)
 - password (bool, optional):
   - Password to decrypt document.
 Default is empty
 - silent (bool, optional):
   - Suppress all stderr output.
 - columns (list, optional):
   - X coordinates of column boundaries.
-  - Example: [10.1, 20.2, 30.3]
+  - Example: `[10.1, 20.2, 30.3]`
 - output_format (str, optional):
   - Format for output file or extracted object.
   - For `read_pdf()`: `json`, `dataframe`